alexanderbleyl/drocsid_rekorboi/README.md

 #### sending Messages from ioBroker

+While creating an instance of this adapter comes an object with which messages can be sent.

+If you want to use another object, here's a discription of how it's done:

 With your channel-ID and your Bot-Token you now just need to choose a ioBroker state.

 Messages written into it will be sent to your Discord Channel via your newly created Bot.